 The ease with which we can create and view videos today is unprecedented.
 Creating a great piece of video content does not require you to have a degree in film-making.
 Nowadays, even your phone has embedded in it the capability of creating videos.

 Traditionally, videos were considered an advertising and promotional medium, but nowadays, they are an integral part of customer service strategy and online marketing.

-Video content improves customer understanding of a company’s products and services, reducing calls to call centers by as much as 73%.
+Video content improves customer understanding of a company’s products and services, reducing calls to call centres by as much as 73%.
 By watching customer portal videos, customers learn the exact steps needed to resolve issues.
 The video also breaks down complex terms into easier-to-understand segments for the viewer as you can see in the video below.

 It is vital to create a personal experience for the customers when interacting with your company.
 The presence of a human element in videos adds to the overall experience.
-One idea is featuring actual agents in video tutorials, explaining the subject matter, for a more relatable approach, but you can also accomplish a similar “human touch” with personalized voiceover.
+One idea is featuring actual agents in video tutorials, explaining the subject matter, for a more relatable approach, but you can also accomplish a similar “human touch” with personalised voiceover.